 Fiber

-When you eat a packet of Grüns gummies, you’re getting a significant dose of soluble fiber (6 grams) in the form of inulin and tapioca fiber.
+When you eat a packet of Grüns gummies, you’re getting a 6 grams of soluble fiber in the form of inulin and tapioca fiber.
 This equates to 21% of the daily recommendation for dietary fiber.

 In some ways, this is an excellent aspect of the Grüns formula.
 Inulin and tapioca fiber (specifically, FiberSMART, a resistant starch that is also considered a sweetener) are prebiotics, which means they help “feed” the healthy gut bacteria in your microbiome, potentially contributing to regular digestion.
 A healthy microbiome may also contribute to immune response and even appetite regulation.